 The Council for the Advancement of Science Writing offers traveling fellowships to cover the cost of attending the annual New Horizons in Science briefings for journalists, part of the annual ScienceWriters joint meeting.

-The application period for fellowships to attend the 2017 World Conference of Science Journalists, where this year's New Horizons program will be presented, closed in March.
 Applications for fellowships to attend ScienceWriters2018 in Washington, DC will be accepted beginning in spring 2018.
 You may bookmark this page and use the form below to submit an application when the window opens.